tessalu239/tessalu239/README.md

 <h>Hi, this is Tessa Lu</h>
-👋 Hi, I’m MINH THU LU, Call me Tessa for easier U+270C 👀 I’m a student at Seneca College majored in Programing and interested in Full Stack position in the future 🌱 I’m currently trying to learn C/C++, MySQL, JS, HTML and CSS 📫 How to reach me
+👋 Hi, I’m MINH THU LU, Call me Tessa for easier<br>
+👀 I’m a student at Seneca College majored in Programing and interested in Full Stack position in the future 🌱 I’m currently trying to learn C/C++, MySQL, JS, HTML and CSS 📫 How to reach me